ohmrr/quabos-discord/README.md

 ## Project Description

-Quabos is a Discord bot designed to enhance your server experience with various commands and features.
-It includes commands for displaying user avatars, managing server configurations, providing help and information, and more.
+Quabos is an entertainment focused Discord bot designed to promote activity in your Discord server.
+Through the use of a Markov Chaining algorithm, Quabos will use messages previously sent in your server in order to generate new ones.

 ## Setup Instructions